Financial-Times/o-ads/README.md

 Ad positions can be configured to be trackable by Chartbeat.
 In order to enable an ad slot to be tracked by chartbeat the `cbTrack` property must be set to `true` in the product specific configuration object.

+**Important Note:** Additionally AD Operations must enable tracking on campaign details to be added to ad units (dfp sites & zones) by configuration within the ad server (via adding a label "ChartbeatCampaignAnalysis").

 #### Example code

 ```javascript